 If you can prove any of the above acts of bankruptcy, as well as the other requirements discussed, your creditor’s petition against Tim may generally be satisfied.

 The inconvenience and complexity of collecting debts from a debtor is a testing and worrisome time for anyone.
-If you believe you need to file a creditor’s petition to make a debtor declare bankruptcy, LegalVision will gladly assist.
-Give us a call on 1300 544 755.
+If you believe you need to file a creditor’s petition to make a debtor declare bankruptcy, get in touch with a debt recovery lawyer for legal advice about your particular situation.

 Was this article helpful?